Cabozantinib (Cometriq®, Cabometyx®)

-It is best to read this information with our general information about the type of cancer you have.
-During treatment, you will see a cancer doctor or nurse.
-This is who we mean when we mention a doctor or nurse in this information.
+It’s best to read this information with our general information about the type of cancer you have.
+During treatment, you will see a cancer doctor and a cancer nurse.
+This is who we mean when we mention doctor or nurse in this information.

 Always take cabozantinib exactly as your nurse or pharmacist explained.
 This is important to make sure it works as well as possible for you.
 Your doctor will talk to you about how long to take cabozantinib for.